ferwicker/readme-generator/GeneratedREADME.md

   ## Tests
   From your terminal, navigate to the application's folder and run the npm test command.
 This will use Jest to run the tests.

-  ## Roadmap
-  In the near future, I want to continue developing this project to make it more useable and flexible for all kinds of projects, with a larger list of possible sections the user can choose to include in their README so they are not constrainer by the current pre-determined ones.

   ## Questions and Feedback
   Got questions or feedback?
 You can contact me on: